The Walking Dead started as a comic book series and has become a full-on cultural phenomenon when it became an AMC television show.

 Most filming in Fayetteville was on its quiet roads like Daryl and Rick’s fight that led to a car crash and when Carl and Rick first spot Siddiq at the gas station.
 Carol’s Kingdom house was purchased by the show and can be seen from the outside at 774 Old Greenville Road.

 The only point that the filming moved from central Georgia was the early scenes when Tara arrived in Oceanside after getting separated from Heath.
 She washed up on the real-life Driftwood Beach on Jekyll Island, one of Georgia’s barrier islands.
+In season 10, the survivors practice drills against walkers on this same stretch of sand.
+The cast stayed at the Jekyll Island Club Resort and signed a poster on the wall.

 For more filming locations from the show, visit TWDLocations.com.